BJWiley233/APCCB_Final_Project/README.md

 Click the `Get Drug Bank .sdf files` button after you have selected all your hits.
 Upon select 10 or more lines you will be warned this can take a while.
 After clicking fetch button there will be a loading wheel that appears until all the protein Accessions and DrugBank drug fetches have been completed and SDF files are ready to download.

 **Results saving**
-After the fetches have been completed you will be brought to a page that will allow you to input a name for the
+After the fetches have been completed you will be brought to a page which will allow you to input a name for the tar file.
+You can include the `tar.gz` suffix or it will automatically be added.
+Bad file name correction is also provided for instance you include an folder delimeters `/` then the basename will be correctly modified.